Aditya-0009/Deepfake-image-detection/README.md

 ## 🙏 Support

-If you encounter any issues, feel free to open an Issue in the GitHub repository, and I’ll get back to you as soon as possible.
+If you encounter any issues, feel free to email me, and I’ll get back to you as soon as possible.

 ---